Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Appendix. List of Orbifold Constructions

 The entry for a pair $(V,\nu)$ is the number of algebraic conjugacy classes of \good{} automorphisms projecting to $\nu$ such that $V_N^{\orb(g)}\cong V$.

 \FloatBarrier

 The following five tables list the non-trivial powers of the $226$ \good{} automorphisms $g$ of the Niemeier lattice \voa{}s $V_N$.

-For the five genera E, G, I, J and K of orbit lattices corresponding to a conjugacy class in $\O(\Lambda)$ of non-prime order we list the non-trivial powers $g^p$ with prime exponent $p$.
+For the five genera E, G, I, J and K of orbit lattices corresponding to a Frame shape of an element of composite order we list the non-trivial powers $g^p$ with prime exponent $p$.

 The rows and columns are labelled as in \autoref{table:A} to \autoref{table:K}.
 An entry $Xi_1,\ldots,i_k$ for a power $g^p$ refers to the elements in the table for the genus associated with $g^p$ in the column corresponding to the same Niemeier lattice and the rows labelled by the orbifold constructions $Xi_1,\ldots,Xi_k$.